PanamaForestGEO/Panama_plant_species_lists/README.md

 This github repository is intended to provide an up-to-date database of scientific names of plants (mostly woody plants) in Panama, together with their 6-letter and 4-letter codes (as used in Smithsonian research), and histories of changes in species names associated with these codes.

+# Contributors

+Helene C. Muller-Landau created this github repository and wrote the code.
+The readme for the splists_raw directory includes information on the main contributors to the raw/original species lists.

 # Directories

 **scripts** contains R scripts for processing the species lists.